Skip to main content

 VAT ID Validation (VIES)

-VAT ID validation is essential for B2B compliance, reverse charge eligibility, and EU cross-border trade. docs101 integrates with VIES (VAT Information Exchange System) to validate European VAT identification numbers in real time.
+VAT ID validation is essential for B2B compliance, reverse charge eligibility, and EU cross-border trade. docs101 integrates with VIES (VAT Information Exchange System) to validate European VAT identification numbers automatically — no manual action required.

 What is VIES?